meaghanjones/meaghan_jones/README.md

-# Meaghan's Portio
+# Meaghan's Portfolio

-#### Welcome to Meaghan Jones' Web Developer Portfolio  October, 2016
+#### Welcome to Meaghan Jones' Web Developer Portfolio  December, 2016

 #### By Meaghan Jones

 ## Description

 This repository is my portfolio so I can show off my projects.

+I am also trying out instafeed.js because I thought that wold be pretty cool.

 ## Support and contact details